Debbie Harry: 1976–1980: Global success

 During this time, both Harry and Stein befriended graffiti artist Fab Five Freddy, who introduced them to the emerging hip-hop scene in the Bronx.
-Freddy is mentioned in "Rapture" and appears in the video.
-Through Fab Five Freddy they were also able to connect with Grandmaster Flash who is played by Jean-Michel Basquiat in the video as his label did not allow him to appear.
+Freddy is mentioned in "Rapture".
+Through Fab Five Freddy they were also able to connect with Grandmaster Flash who is played by Jean-Michel Basquiat in the video.
 "Rapture" became the first rap-oriented song to reach No.1 in the US Billboard charts.
+Grandmaster Flash said Harry "opened up so many doors for hip hop" by mentioning him in "Rapture".

 Harry was immortalized by Andy Warhol in 1980, who produced a number of artworks of her image from a single photoshoot at the Factory.
 The artist created a small series of four acrylic and silkscreen ink on canvas portraits of the star in different colors, as well as Polaroids and a small number of rare silver gelatin prints from the shoot.
 Stein was also present that day to capture Warhol photographing Harry in a series of his own photographs, exhibited in 2013 in London.

 Her collaboration and friendship with Warhol continued and she was his first guest on the MTV show Andy Warhol's Fifteen Minutes.
 The first episode opened with Harry announcing the theme: "Sex, Vegetables, Brothers and Sisters".

 Harry said of her relationship with Warhol, "I think the best thing [Andy Warhol] taught me was always to be open to new things, new music, new style, new bands, new technology and just go with it.
 Never get mired in the past and always accept new things whatever age you are."